edompedro/backend-recipe/README.md

 # backend-recipe

-A simple backend for managing recipes using Node.js, Express, and Prisma with MongoDB.
+A Node.js backend for managing recipes, using Express and Prisma with MongoDB.

+---

 ## Getting Started